Most Frequently Asked Business Analyst Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

-Timely – Requirements of a project should be revealed in time.
+Timely: Requirements for a project should be revealed in time.

-A) The answer to this question will test your experience, skills, and individuality.
-“I am technically sound and can make a strong relationship with the customer.
+Answer: The answer to this question will test your experience, skills, and individuality.
+You can answer like, “I am technically sound and can make a strong relationship with the customer.
 With this unique combination, I can use my knowledge and information to build a user-friendly environment”.

-#7) What are the tasks that are not part of a BA’s job?
+Q #7) What are the tasks that are not part of a Business Analyst’s job?

-A) i) A Business Analyst is not intended to organize the project team meetings.
+- Should not intend to organize the project team meetings.

-A) ‘Risk’ is nothing but a problem or something that can be predicted earlier so that some improvement plans are used to handle them.
-Whereas an ‘Issue’ means the risk that had happened or occurred.
+Answer: ‘Risk’ is nothing but a problem or something that can be predicted earlier so that some improvement plans are used to handle them.
+Whereas, an ‘Issue’ means the risk that had happened or occurred.

 The role of a BA is not to solve the issue instead should suggest some plans to control the loss/damage caused.
 And this should be marked as a precautionary measure for other projects.